Desafío (TV series): Locations and beaches

 During each show, the groups have to compete in a challenge ("Desafío territorial") to decide which group will stay on each beach.

-As the show progresses and contestants are eliminated, the teams are merged into a single group and they are taken to Playa Fusión, which features commodities slightly better than Playa Media.
+As the show progresses and contestants are eliminated, the teams are merged into a single group and they are taken to Playa Fusión, which features amenities slightly better than Playa Media.

 Challenges

-During each show, teams will play three separate challenges.
-The challenges are:
+During each show, teams will play three separate challenges: